robin-rpr/csi-driver-sshfs/test/integration/README.md

 ## Run Integration Tests Locally
 ### Prerequisite
  - Make sure golang is installed.
  - Make sure Docker is installed and running.
-The test will spin up a docker container hosting the NFS server.
+The test will spin up a docker container hosting the SSHFS server.

 ### Run integration tests
 ```